delay-planner/rb-visual-mapf/README.md

 # (Multi-Agent) Hierarchal Constrained Reinforcement Learning

+## Design custom evaluation problems for illustration
+**Step 1**: generate a figure of the 2D maze

+**Step 2**: load the image into [WebPlotDigitizer](https://apps.automeris.io/wpd/), manually align the x and y axes by selecting the start and end points.

+**Step 3**: pick the start and goal positions from the figure, click "View Data" button, copy the coords to a new file under [illustration_set](pud/envs/safe_pointenv/illustration_set) illustration following the specification [here](pud/envs/safe_pointenv/illustration_set/README.md).

 ## Coordinate Convention for 2D Maze

 The maze is defined in numpy array.
 For example: